samvv/reflect-types/README.md

 Reflect Types
 =============

-Reflect types provides a method to generate types that can be checked both at compile time and at runtime.
+Reflect types allows you to work with types both at compile time and at runtime.

-Think [Zod][zod], but with the useful feature of being able to analyse and traverse the types.
+Think [Zod][zod], but with the useful feature of being able to analyse and traverse the types, not just use it for validation.

 [zod]: https://www.npmjs.com/package/zod

 ⚠️ This library is still under development.
 Things might not work or might not work as advertised.
 You have been warned!

-**Defining an object type and validation some data with it**
+**Defining an object type and validate some data with it**
 ```ts
 import { validate, types } from "reflect-type"